TheAigokeros/ssnc-iac-aws/README.md

 # SS&C AWS Infrastructure as Code

-This repository contains Terraform infrastructure as code for provisioning a containerized application on AWS.
-This implementation demonstrates a basic, easy-to-read Terraform design pattern suitable for testing and evaluation purposes.
+This repository contains Terraform configuration for provisioning a containerized application on AWS, designed primarily for **staging and evaluation purposes**.
+The implementation uses a clear, easy-to-read Terraform design pattern and is **not intended for production use** out of the box.

 ## Overview

-This infrastructure provisions a production-ready containerized application stack on AWS using:
+This infrastructure provisions a staging-ready containerized application stack on AWS using:
 - **Amazon ECS (Fargate)** for container orchestration
 - **Application Load Balancer (ALB)** for traffic distribution
 - **VPC** with public and private subnets across multiple availability zones